stjet/hedgeblog/posts/shimeji_book_club_1_3.md

 Both (but especially Shimeji Simulation, with the hole digging machine and Shimeji's older sister's inventions) are now especially important to read and reflect on, with the rise of "AI" and the general trend of ownership turning into rentership.
 With these worries already posing an existential threat to human livelihoods, creativity, and meaning, how do we manage?

-That is obviously a complicated question, and one for another time^\[3\]^.
+That is obviously a complicated question, and one that Shimeji Simulation does cover...
+I think?
+But we'll get to that later.
 I personally found both the old man's grit, and Shimeji's indifference to death admirable, though I'd have to think about "why".

 ## Chapter 2: The Catcher in the Rye
 ### Cynicism vs. Apathy